 We regularly visit local hospitals and hospices where patients and staff interact with our dogs and look forward to their visits

 We are proud to be part of the Kennel Club Bark and Read Programme.
-Many of our dogs visit schools to help children develop their reading skills and build confidence.
+We have many dogs that visit schools to help children develop their reading skills and build confidence.

 ‘Bramble’s visits are loved by our residents.
 A visiting dog brings back many memories to our Care Home residents.
 This lovely dog helps them relax and encourages conversation’